Legal-and-General/canopy/docs/CONTRIBUTING.md

 ### Deployments

-At the moment pull requests are not deployed to any environment.
+Pull requests are deployed manually to [GitHub Pages](https://pages.github.com/) by the Core or Regular Contributors.
+Once the deployment has completed successfully a comment with the url of the environment is added to the pull request.

-The `master` branch is deployed to [GitHub Pages](https://pages.github.com/), this currently provides the most up to date documentation for the latest version.
-This deployment is handled by a custom [GitHub action](../.github/actions/gh-pages-storybook)
+The `master` branch is also deployed to GitHub Pages, this currently provides the most up to date documentation for the latest version.

 https://legal-and-general.github.io/canopy